karellopez/docker_workshop_template/workshop/setup.md

 # Setup for the workshop

-ToDo:
-- dumb it down, remove extra dependencies

-Most of the materials for this workshop you can find on this website, if you'd like to give input, leave comments or highlight relevant parts (publicly or privately) we encourage you to make use of the [`hypothes.is`](https://web.hypothes.is/) plugin via the anotation sidebar on the right side of the page.
-If you'd rather download all of the materials as a zip file, you can do so throug the associated [Github repo]() via this [link]().
+Most of the materials for this workshop can be found on this website, if you'd like to give input, leave comments or highlight relevant parts (publicly or privately) we encourage you to make use of the [`hypothes.is`](https://web.hypothes.is/) plugin via the annotation sidebar on the right side of the page.
+If you'd rather download all of the materials as a zip file, you can do so through the associated [Github repo]() via this [link]().
 You can open the respective lessons (.md files) via an IDE (e.g. VScode, Atom) or via Jupyter Notebooks/Lab.

 The only software you will necessarily have to install will be [Docker]().
 We'll come to the actual setup for this shortly, but there are a few other requirements that will need to be satisfied.
+Please read the whole document and follow the instructions closely.

 ## Required software